-After breast surgery a surgical bra is normally worn for approximately six weeks, until healing has occurred.
-Next, you may wonder what type of bra should be worn when compression is no longer needed.
-Fortunately, there are bras specifically designed for the next stage before you start wearing an 'everyday' bra.
+After breast surgery a surgical compression bra is normally worn for about six weeks, until healing has occurred.
+After this, when compression is no longer needed, there are soft bras specifically designed for the next stage before you start wearing an 'everyday' bra.

-Also from Amoena is Ester.
-Patterned after their Performance Sports Bra, it has a modern and sporty design that does not look medical.
-Moulded cups are smooth and seamless under clothing avoiding any irritation.
+Another great option is Ester.
+Patterned after the Performance Sports Bra, it has a modern and sporty design that does not look medical.
+The moulded cups are smooth and seamless under clothing to avoid any irritation.
 The straps are wide, padded and adjustable for extra comfort.
 It is available in white and black.

-If you wish to start wearing an everyday bra earlier just check with your surgeon or breast care nurse about the type of bra to wear.
-Should it be underwire or wire free?
-Should it have wide straps?
-If your lymph glands have been comprised they may suggest that you don't wear an underwire due to the risk of lymphoedema occurring.
-Wide straps support larger breasts by helping to distribute the weight.
+If you wish to start wearing an everyday bra earlier than 6 weeks, just check with your surgeon or breast care nurse about the type of bra to wear.
+Should it be wire-free, or is underwire ok?
+Does it need have wide straps?
+If your lymph glands have been affected by your surgery they may suggest that you don't wear an underwire due to the risk of lymphoedema occurring.
+Wide straps also better support larger breasts by helping to distribute the weight evenly across your shoulders.

-Choosing the right bra to wear, whether after healing or for everyday, will help to ensure the success of your surgery.
+Choosing the right bra to wear will help to ensure optimal healing and comfort.